Saturday, December 13, 2025

 Phylogenetic analysis of Qunkasaura pintiquiniestra by Mocho et al. (2024) showing bifurcation of Saltasauroidea into Lohuecosauria and a Rapetosaurus+Overosaurus clade.

 The most tangible taxonomic action concocted by Mocho et al. as a result of their cladistic analysis of Qunkasaura involves a shake-up of the phylogenetic nomenclature for and interrelationships of taxa outside South America assigned to Saltasauridae.
 The creation of the new name Lohuecosauria for a clade within Saltasauroidea comprising Lirainosaurinae, Saltasauridae, and Isisaurus by the authors constitutes a bold effort to tackle the interrelationships of Saltasaurus-like lithostrotians because the cladistic analysis by Mocho et al. (2024) differs from the phylogeny of Diez Díaz et al. (2018) in recovering Lirainosaurinae as closely related to Saltasauridae rather than as sister to Lognkosauria, suggesting that lirainosaurines may have evolved in Gondwana prior to the Maastrichtian and became the dominant titanosaur clade in Europe by the Maastrichtian.
-In particular, Carballido et al. (2022) noted that the Sallam et al. (2018) phylogeny recovering Opisthocoelicauda within Lirainosaurinae (which would have meant Opisthocoelicaudiinae having priority over Lirainosaurinae) in contrast to the results by Diez Díaz et al. rendered the exact cladistic position of Lirainosaurinae, and by finding Lirainosaurinae to be basal to Isisaurus and Saltasauridae, Mocho et al. do an outstanding job of tackling the question of whether Opisthocoelicaudia is closely related to members of Lirainosaurinae, because the saltasaurid Ibirania described from the late Santonian-early Campanian of southeastern Brazil by Navarro et al. (2022) is a dwarf taxon like many members of Lirainosaurinae, implying that the dwarfism evolved independently within different clades of Lohuecosauria during the Santonian-Maastrichtian interval.
+In particular, Carballido et al. (2022) noted that the Sallam et al. (2018) phylogeny recovering Opisthocoelicauda within Lirainosaurinae (which would have meant Opisthocoelicaudiinae having priority over Lirainosaurinae) in contrast to the results by Diez Díaz et al. rendered the exact cladistic position of Lirainosaurinae unclear, and by finding Lirainosaurinae to be basal to Isisaurus and Saltasauridae, Mocho et al. do an outstanding job of tackling the question of whether Opisthocoelicaudia is closely related to members of Lirainosaurinae, because the saltasaurid Ibirania described from the late Santonian-early Campanian of southeastern Brazil by Navarro et al. (2022) is a dwarf taxon like many members of Lirainosaurinae, implying that the dwarfism evolved independently within different clades of Lohuecosauria during the Santonian-Maastrichtian interval.

 The recovery of Nemegtosaurus as closely related to Lognkosauria by Mocho et al. (2024) is quite remarkable.
 Diez Díaz et al. (2018) and Sallam et al. (2018) also find Nemegtosaurus to be the sister taxon of Rinconsaurus, Muyelensaurus, Lognkosauria, Aeolosaurus, and Gondwanatitan, but the placement of Nemegtosaurus within Colossosauria as closely related to Lognkosauria should be taken with a grain of salt because of marginal overlap between the few postcranial elements assigned to the holotype of N. mongoliensis from the type locality of this taxon by Currie et al. (2018) and postcranial remains of lognkosaurian taxa but also the younger age of Nemegtosaurus compared to lognkosaurian taxa included in the phylogeny by Mocho et al. except Garrigatitan and Puertasaurus.
 Still, Mocho et al. (2024) agree with Wilson et al. (2016) and Navarro (2019) that Rapetosaurus does not group with Nemegtosaurus to the exclusion of other derived lithostrotians, especially as their cladistic analysis finds Rapetosaurus and Tapuiasaurus to be distantly related despite overlap between known skeletal elements for those taxa.
 As a matter of fact, cladistic analyses by Navarro et al. (2022) and Gorcsak et al. (2023) recover Nemegtosaurus and Opisthocoelicaudia within Saltasauridae, which makes sense when considering that few postcranial elements are known for Nemegtosaurus despite overlap with those of Opisthocoelicaudia.